toorusr/scripts/README.md

-# Scripts Collection
+# Scripts and ocus Collection
-> A collection of all my small self-written scripts.
+> A collection of all my small self-written scripts and old cold uploads.

 ## Content
 1. [struct.tur](https://github.com/toorusr/struc.tur)